Strong Special Education Resources Showed What was Possible for my Students

 Do you know a single fifth grader who doesn’t know what a dinosaur is?
 Jeanmarie discovered her students has been denied the joy of an obsessive dinosaur phase simply because every adult they encountered until that point had never thought to bestow upon them the incredible chance to be fascinated by something every two year old is obsessed with.

 “If you can recall the story of Journey to the Center of the Earth, there is a chapter on dinosaurs.
 To my surprise, my students had never learned about dinosaurs.
 They were in the fifth grade, and they had never learned anything about dinosaurs!
 Can you imagine?
 They had always been busy trying to write their names or master other basic skills.
 When they learned about dinosaurs in Readtopia, they became excited.
 They were ecstatic.
 The content in Readtopia really gave me access to core topics closely aligned to the general education curriculum only designed for the specific needs of my students.
 Dinosaurs was only one example.”

-“Time and time again I was proven wrong about my students’ ability to participate in Readtopia lessons and make progress.”
+“Time and time again, students’ demonstrated the ability to participate in Readtopia lessons and make progress.”
 In fact, Jeanmarie found that her students were able to participate—actively.
 The lesson plans were structured in a way that brought in a purposeful repetition, which was important to help the students build competency.